ReviveZygarde/adventure-game/README.md

 ### Credits
 Special thanks goes to Marco and a couple of my online friends who probably don't want their name disclosed here, for helping me with certain parts of the code.
+There are some parts of the code cited from other sources within the files.